krzyswo/MsAdmin/TEAMS/Yealink Devices-AOSP Migration/README.md

 ---

-## Best Practices to Overcome Challenges

 From my experience, here’s how to approach this transition:

 - **Document Everything**: Maintain an accurate inventory of your Teams Rooms setups and align each device with its required functionality.
 Only assign costly Pro licenses to rooms that truly need premium features.
 - **Evaluate Costs**: Use the migration process to evaluate the financial impact.
 We worked with our Microsoft representative to ensure we weren’t exceeding budget unnecessarily.
 - **Test Trial Licenses**: Before fully committing to the changes, we tested some licenses using free trials.
 This allowed us to confirm what worked best for our environment.
 - **Simplify Workflows**: If your license management is automated, ensure your scripts have been updated and tested.
 I recommend testing your new system in a sandbox environment before applying it to production.

----

-## Conclusion

-The Microsoft Teams licensing updates that took effect in 2023 aim to bring clarity and flexibility to shared room setups.
-While this new model may seem complex at first glance, it’s possible to navigate the transition smoothly with careful planning, documentation, and a clear understanding of your organization’s needs.

-We’ve embraced the changes by auditing our needs, aligning licenses appropriately, and updating workflows.
-It required effort, but it allowed us to optimize costs while ensuring all our meeting rooms had the necessary tools for effective hybrid collaboration.
-By staying proactive and organized, I’ve found that these licensing changes can actually provide a path to better room management and functionality, setting the stage for a more agile, prepared workforce.